Cubeseed/Backend/doc/chat-documentation.md

 #### **Connection Establishment**

-Client initiates a WebSocket connection to a specific chat room
+Client initiates a WebSocket connection to a specific chat room.
+The variable ${room} is the username of the person to chat with.

 #### **Events: Consumer Emitted Events**